top of page

 7. Don't give away too much information

 When screening potential candidates, some of them might ask who the client is, what will happen in the lab, and how they will be tested.
-To avoid answering their demand characteristics and the bias it can result in, I usually give a vague answer like “It´s a personal interview that takes an hour”.
+To avoid answering their demand characteristics and the bias it can result in, I usually give a vague answer like “It’s a personal interview that takes an hour.”
+This helps keep expectations neutral and prevents participants from preparing specific answers in advance.
+Once they arrive, I can then explain the process in more detail without compromising the integrity of the test.

 8. Often it´s not about many, but the right questions